cercao/angular-widgets-spa-master/README.md

 - Install npm;
 - Install http-server module;
 - Pull the repository
-- Run http-server pointing to the root folder, like this:
+- Run http-server pointing to the root folder (as administrator), like this:
 ```sh
 $ http-server angular-widgets-spa-master
 ```